UBC-DSCI/introduction-to-datascience-python/source/viz.md

 styling it so that it is dashed and 1 point in thickness.
 A point is a measurement unit commonly used with fonts, and 1 point is about 0.353 mm.
-We do this by setting `strokeDash=[3,3]` and `size = 1`, respectively.

-Similarly, a horizontal line can be plotted using the `y` axis encoding and the dataframe with one value, which would act as the be the y-intercept
+We do this by setting `strokeDash=[3,3]` and `size = 1`, respectively.Similarly, a horizontal line can be plotted using the `y` axis encoding and the dataframe with one value, which would act as the be the y-intercept

 Note that
 *vertical lines* are used to denote quantities on the *horizontal axis*, while *horizontal lines* are used to denote quantities on the *vertical axis*.
 To add the dashed line on top of the histogram, we will use the `+` operator.
-This concept is also known as layering in altair.(This is covered in the later sections of the chapter).
-Here, we add the `mark_rule` chart on the `morley_hist` chart of the form `mark_bar`
+This concept is also known as layering in altair.
+Here, we **add** the `mark_rule` chart to the `morley_hist` chart to produce our final plot.

 ```{code-cell} ipython3
 v_line = alt.Chart(pd.DataFrame({"x": [792.458]})).mark_rule(